atoptima/Coluna.jl/docs/src/basic.md

 It means that each variables and constraints of the model that have an index defined over the axis `M` will be put in the Dantzig-Wolfe subproblem with id equals to the value of the index.
+Others will be put in the master problem.

+**draw example here**

 For instance, variable `x[3, j]`, equals one if job `j` is assigned to the machine `3`, will be put in the third Dantzig-Wolfe subproblem.
+Although, constraints `cov` will be put in the master.

 Note that `@dantzig_wolfe_decomposition` returns a container of subproblem annotation.
 For instance, you can handle the third subproblem with `sp[3]`